 - 4.1.
 The ranking lists of the applications will be formed in accordance with the Expert Panel which processed the applications.
-The applications which have not passed the qualification threshold or which have received less than 18.4 points as the final score will not be included in the ranking list. - 4.2.
+The applications which have not passed the qualification threshold or which have received less than 15.2 points as the final score will not be included in the ranking list. - 4.2.
 The applications will be placed into the ranking list based on the final score given to each application.
-For ranking the applications with the same final score, the criteria to be used is as follows: - 4.2.1. the applications of equal standing will be ranked according to the scores received during the evaluation process in the following order of the evaluation criteria: 3, 1, 2, 4, and 5; - 4.2.2. the applications which sustain equal standing after the ranking procedure described in 4.2.1 will be prioritised according to the underrepresented gender among the applicants whose applications rank above the applications of equal standing; - 4.2.3. among the applications which sustain equal standing after the ranking procedure described in 4.2.2, the applications which have been submitted by the applicant who has obtained his/her doctoral degree most recently will be prioritised.
+For ranking the applications with the same final score, the criteria to be used is as follows: - 4.2.1. the applications of equal standing will be ranked according to the scores received during the evaluation process in the following order of the evaluation criteria: 3, 1, 2, and 4; - 4.2.2. the applications which sustain equal standing after the ranking procedure described in 4.2.1 will be prioritised according to the underrepresented gender among the applicants whose applications rank above the applications of equal standing. - 4.3.
+If the applications sustain equal standing after the ranking procedure described in 4.2.2, but it is necessary to compile a more exact ranking list for making the funding proposal, then the additional criteria to be used is as follows: - 4.3.1. the applications will be prioritised according to the underrepresented (sub-)field of research among the applications which rank above the applications of equal standing;

-- 4.3.
-If the applications sustain equal standing after the ranking procedure described in 4.2.3, but it is necessary to compile a more exact ranking list for making the funding proposal, then the additional criteria to be used is as follows: - 4.3.1. the applications will be prioritised according to the underrepresented (sub-)field of research among the applications which rank above the applications of equal standing; - 4.3.2. the ranking of the applications which sustain equal standing after the ranking procedure described in 4.3.1 will be decided by lot in accordance with the conditions established by the Council.
+4.3.2. the ranking of the applications which sustain equal standing after the ranking procedure described in 4.3.1 will be decided by lot in accordance with the conditions established by the Council.